Congregation News and Events

 Social Justice Support Meeting

 Are you looking for clarity and honest conversations around tough social issues?
 The Social Justice Support Meetings provide a safe space to ask questions, vent frustrations, and gain understanding around justice issues both big and small.
-We are also in an ongoing discussion of the UUCSC’s Common Read -- Sissy by Jacob Tobia.
-No prior justice work is needed to attend.
-Just an open heart and the ability to give each attendee respect.
-Please reach out to the Committee Chair, Antoinette Scully, with any questions. email@example.com.
+We are also having an ongoing discussion of the UUCSC’s Common Read: Sissy, by Jacob Tobia.
+No prior justice work is needed to attend, just an open heart and the ability to give each attendee respect.
+Please contact the Committee Chair, Antoinette Scully, with any questions. firstname.lastname@example.org.

 Gentle Yoga with Bonnie Burroughs

 Do something soothing for your mind and body.
 Join "Gentle Yoga with Bonnie" in the Fellowship Hall Sundays.
 Suggested donation $10.
 For more information, contact Bonnie at firstname.lastname@example.org.